Zankoku-Okuno/blag/site/analogital.md

 One way I could think about it is that the journal is spontaneous writing practice, whereas the blag is directed writing practice.
 As such, I should be choosing goals for the blag, not simply garbage collecting everything into it, even if it "would make a good piece for the blag".

+set a timer for making plans (see 12018 week 9 track)

 ### Defeating Block

 When you get that blank-page-stare-down feeling is when you know you need to write something quick and destroy that malpractice of hesitation.